hazanjon/blog/_posts/_2014-05-20-agilehack.md

 Project: Super Robot Panic Attack Mission Control

+Prizes:

-Prizes: A trip to Italy to see the Dquid team and drive a ferrari, A teebusters tshirt
+Dquid Sponsor Prize: A trip to Italy to see the Dquid team and drive a Ferrari Geek of the Day: An awesome Teebusters t-shirt

+Run By: WEChangeIt

+About

+The theme of the weekend was the agile development cycle.
+As such ...